top of page

 Two contrasting scenes... (left) the birth of John set against a spacious red backdrop while (above) the lines of perspective focus on the small red bible in Zechariah’s hands...

-baldwin’s golden bull
+Baldwin’s golden bull

 So where are these holy relics to be seen in the painting?
 An inventory signed by Baldwin in 1247, referred to as the Golden Bull of Baldwin II, records the 22 items handed over to Louis IX, and is possibly the likely source used by Van Eyck to portray the relics.
-However, in his inventive version of the ‘Holy Chapel’ Jan has added to Balwin’s list with the inclusion of those called to holiness.
+However, in his inventive version of the ‘Holy Chapel’ Jan has added to Baldwin’s list with the inclusion of those called to holiness.

 1. The crown of thorns (John 19 : 2)